-Abandoned Underground Coal Mine Aquifers
+Abandoned Underground Coal Mine Aguifers

 The Water Use Section has been involved in many projects to determine the location, quantity, quality and sustainability of water within Abandoned Underground Coal Mine Aquifers (AUCMA), also known as Mine Pools.
 Several municipalities and PSDs in southern West Virginia obtain their water supply from groundwater in mine pools and there has been additional interest in putting these accessible water resources to beneficial use.
 In 2012, WVDEP collaborated with the W.V.
 Geological and Economic Survey (WVGES) to map the extent of potential mine pools (Figure 11).
 Since then, we have worked with the U.S. Geological Survey to obtain data from more than 770 water samples from 294 mines.
-A report summarizing mine pool water quality and hydrogeology is expected in February 2020.
-Future research could focus on the sustainable yield from this water resource and monitoring interbasin flow resulting from mine pools that transcend surface watershed boundaries.
+Future research could focus on the sustainable yield from this water resource and monitoring inter-basin flow resulting from mine pools that transcend surface watershed boundaries.